-How to Clean Shower Glass Doors
+How To Clean Glass Shower Doors

 If spraying above your head, wear eye protection.
 Always spot test a hidden area before beginning.

-- Scrub around the shower door handle with a stiff, non-metallic brush to loosen heavy deposit buildup.
+- Scrub.
+Scrub around the shower door handle with a stiff, non-metallic brush to loosen heavy deposit buildup.

 - Immediately rinse thoroughly.